needo-global/bandlab-blog-api/README.md

 ## Test DEVELOPMENT API

 The test API is hosted on a subdomain.
 The subdomain is https://api.needo.com.au (This is my personal domain where I hosted a website.
-Check it out @ https://needo.com.au)
+Check it out @ https://needo.com.au.
-For example to create a post, make POST request https://api.needo.com.au/posts with a payload.
-No authorization is required at the moment (TODO)
+For example to create a post, make a POST request to https://api.needo.com.au/posts with a payload.
+No authorization is required at the moment (TODO).
 The POST payload is form data object with 'Image' file and 'Caption' string.

-Use the postman collection in 'Postman' folder under root folder.
+Use the postman collection and environment in 'Postman' folder under the root folder.

 ## Test cases

 There is no extensive test coverage as writing tests consume a significant time.
 But during normal development we should write unit tests, integration tests and end-to-end tests.
-I have done a model test that would follow for unit tests using mocks.
+I have done a model test that I would follow for unit tests using mocks.

 ## Production readiness steps

 I have skipped number of concerns while implementing this API.
-But requires follow up for production readiness.
+But requires MANDATORY follow up for production readiness.

 Formost important thing is test coverage to a satisfiable level.